-UTICA, NY A new model 15X15-SS low-profile Rotary Lump Breaker from Munson Machinery reduces agglomerates and friable materials being discharged from process equipment, storage vessels and shipping containers.
+UTICA, NY A new model 15X15-SS low-profile Lump Breaker from Munson Machinery reduces agglomerates and friable materials being discharged from process equipment, storage vessels and shipping containers.

 Material entering the 15 in.
 (381 mm) square inlet is reduced in size by dual rotors with three-point, single-piece, stainless steel breaking heads rotating with minimum clearance inside a curved, perforated bedscreen.